bombasticSlacks/Aspirant/Game/Magic-Training.md

 #TODORedundant
 Your character has a basic understanding of channelled magic.

 When wielding a focus, your character can perform simple cantrips of magic and operate magical items using the channel skill.
-Your knowledge also extends to channelled magic.
+Your [Knowledge](Knowledge) also extends to channelled magic.
 With further training, you could do specific magical acts of abjuration, evocation, illusion, or transmutation.

 #### Distant Channelling
 You gain access to the Far magical trait for spell attacks.
 Your narrative magic abilities have double the range before they suffer negatives.